 The Harkness Method serves as the primary teaching method in all humanities classes, where students are expected to come to class prepared with questions and critical analysis of the assigned reading materials, ready to share their insights with peers around the Harkness Table.
 With the teacher serving only as a facilitator, students are responsible for leading and contributing to discussions.

-As a seven-time Apple Distinguished School, Dunham remains on the cutting edge of technology integration in education.
+As an Apple Distinguished School since 2011, Dunham remains on the cutting edge of technology integration in education.
 Our 1:1 MacBook program and STEM curriculum keep students constantly engaged in the learning process, and our administration and faculty are passionate about finding innovative ways to make education relevant to the future through the use of technology.

 We understand that all students learn differently and strive to meet the individual learning needs of each child entrusted to us.
 While most of these needs are met in the traditional college preparatory classroom by faculty trained to meet a variety of learning styles and preferences, we also offer gifted and advanced instruction, tutoring, and individual courses for students who need these services.
 Learning truly becomes personalized at Dunham as we work to make sure every child meets his or her God-given potential.